maevecrossan/peaceful-path/README.md

 #### The Hero Image
 <img src="docs/screenshots/hero-screenshot.png" alt="a screenshot of the hero image which show long grass with beads of water on the blades" width="400px">

 I used my own image for the hero at the top of the homepage.
-I chose it because of the array of colours it holds but also because of the mood it conveys.
-I wanted a picture that was calming, which encouraged the user to feel relaxed and to associate that feeling with the Peaceful Path brand.
+I chose it for its array of colors and the calming mood it conveys.
+I wanted a picture that makes users feel relaxed and associate that feeling with the Peaceful Path brand.

-It also acts as the inspiration for the colour scheme which in turn encourages users to link it to the brand.
-The hero image also acts as a clear indicator that the user is on/has returned to the homepage, as no other page has one.
+This image also inspired the color scheme, further reinforcing the brand identity.
+Additionally, the hero image serves as a clear indicator that the user is on or has returned to the homepage, as no other page features it.

 #### The Slogan